 To conclude the analysis, QFs and ISI metrics were computed as in Sec.
-III.A and plotted in Figs. 11a-k.
-Actually, these show the difference in ISI metric relative to plain TRM in the S, M and L regions of individual packets, similarly what was done previously for MSE.
+III A and plotted in Figs. 11(a), 11(f), and 11(k).
+Actually, these show the difference in ISI metric relative to plain TRM in the S, M, and L regions of individual packets, in line with what was done previously for MSE.
 Again, it can be concluded that these algorithms partially compensate for mismatch, yielding increasing gains over TRM as time progresses.
-Note, too, the inversion in relative performance of DDPPC and UMMSE in terms of MSE and ISI.
-This might be attributed to the nonequivalence of both performance metrics in the presence of noise (the MMSE solution retains some residual ISI), but it can also be due to inaccuracies in the method used to estimate the QFs.
-In fact, probe shapes were first estimated throughout each packet as described previously, snapshots taken every 100 symbol intervals, QF contributions computed according to (11), and then linearly combined by a set of weighting coefficients that reflect the intended behaviour of the various algorithms.
-In the case of MMAG and UMMSE, discrepacies with respect to the actual coefficients computed according to Sec.
-III.B may exist.
+This, too, can be seen in the scatter plots included in Fig. 11.
+Note also that, while UMMSE achieves lower MSE than DDPPC, its residual ISI is higher.
+This might be attributed to the nonequivalence of both performance metrics in the presence of noise (which was absent in the simulation reported in Sec.
+III A), in which case MMSE solutions are known to retain some residual ISI.18 The observed inversion in relative performance of UMMSE and DDPPC in terms of MSE and ISI could also be due to inaccuracies in the method used to estimate the QFs.
+In fact, probe shapes were first estimated throughout each packet as described previously, snapshots taken every 100 symbol intervals, QF contributions computed according to Eq.
+(11), and then linearly combined by a set of weighting coefficients that reflect the intended behavior of the various algorithms, as described in Sec.
+III A. In the case of MMAG and UMMSE, discrepancies with respect to the actual coefficients computed according to Sec.
+III B may exist.